bluenote-1577/phase-doc/docs/source/index.rst

 floria - metagenomic read-based strain phasing
 ===================================

-floria is a software package for phasing metagenomic shotgun sequencing samples.
+floria is a software package for strain-level phasing of metagenomic shotgun sequencing samples.

 Given a bam and a vcf file, floria clusters reads into strain-level clusters. floria offers the following: